 a heap; pile.

 a cloud of a class characterized by dense individual elements in the form of puffs, mounds, or towers, with flat bases and tops that often resemble cauliflower: as such clouds develop vertically, they form cumulonimbus.

-Cumulus Media, which now owns the former Dial Global, declined to comment on the suit for this story.
+cumulus Media, which now owns the former Dial Global, declined to comment on the suit for this story.

-“We've had a tough go of it this last year,” Cumulus CEO Lew Dickey said Tuesday morning.
+“We've had a tough go of it this last year,” cumulus CEO Lew Dickey said Tuesday morning.

-Word Origin for cumulus
+Scientific definitions for cumulus

 A dense, white, fluffy cloud with a flat base, a multiple rounded top, and a well-defined outline.
 The bases of cumulus clouds form primarily in altitudes below 2,000 m (6,560 ft), but their tops can reach much higher.
 Cumulus clouds are generally associated with fair weather but can also bring rain when they expand to higher levels.
 The clouds' edges are well-defined when they are composed of water droplets and fuzzy when made up of ice crystals.
 See illustration at cloud.